akurniko/sowmud-web/README.md

 Overall model.

 Fly with virtual, CodeSignal with Clojure and Go, Codility.
+Does not seem to be happening.

 Security challenges (what to do with passwords and authentication).
+Real world security course.

 # Clojure MUD
 https://github.com/dhleong/rainboots